Julian I. SchroederProfessor of Biology, UCSD

-Identifying the basic molecular mechanisms by which plants respond to and mount resistance to environmental stresses is fundamental to understanding stress resistance mechanisms to these “abiotic” in plants and is an important goal for developing future strategies for engineering stress resistance in plants.
+Identifying the basic molecular mechanisms by which plants respond to and mount resistance to environmental stresses is fundamental to understanding resistance mechanisms to these “abiotic” stresses in plants and is an important goal for developing future strategies for engineering stress resistance in plants.
 Several abiotic stress mechanisms that we are characterizing are directly linked to water, including drought stress-induced signal transduction mechanisms, salinity resistance mechanisms and how plants respond to the continuing rise in the atmospheric CO2 concentration.

 Our laboratory’s research is directed at the signal transduction mechanisms and pathways that mediate resistance to environmental (“abiotic”) stresses in plants, in particular responses to elevated CO2, drought, salinity stress, and heavy metal stress.
 These abiotic stresses have substantial negative impacts and reduce global plant growth and biomass production.
 These environmental stresses are also relevant in reference to climate change and to expanding available arable land to meet the food and energy needs of the growing human population.

 Our research is elucidating the molecular and cell biological stress-induced signal transduction cascades in higher plant cells, examining the chain of events by which plant cells respond to elevated CO2, the drought stress hormone abscisic acid and salinity stress to mount specific resistance and adaptation responses.
 We have developed and adapted interdisciplinary and systems biological approaches to guard cells, which control water loss and CO2 intake in plants and which have become a key model system for understanding dynamic cellular signal transduction and ion channel functions in plants.